 The spoon leaf sundew is a very curious plant.
 It doesn’t grow well in nutrient-rich soil but prefer’s a barren one instead.
 50% silica sand and 50% sphagnum moss is suitable potting media.
 You can also try employing only sphagnum moss if silica sand isn’t available.
 Another option is employing peat moss and perlite.

-You can buy carnivorous plant soil online, like this one I useOpens in a new tab..
+You can buy carnivorous plant soil online, like this one I use.
 It usually costs less than 10 dollars for a quart.
 Follow the link to confirm the price on Amazon.

 Spoonleaf sundew can grow in any pot as long as it’s not cramped.
 However, try using moderately sized pots for the best results.
 I recommend that you use a pot with an opening that measures 9 centimeters, a height of 8 centimeters, and a base of 6 centimeters.